risingsealabs/saline-sdk/docs/intents.rst

 3. **Test extensively**: Verify intents behave as expected with different transaction patterns
 4. **Use None for counterparty when possible**: This allows for maximum interoperability
 5. **Consider adding time limits**: For sensitive operations, consider adding Temporary constraints

-For full details on intent operators and syntax, see :download:`Operator Syntax <operator_syntax.md>`.